 Part 1 (prominent discrete tones)

-All of the requirements of the test environment of ECMA-74, 8.3 apply.
-However, for the purposes of this document, corrections neither for background noise, K1, nor for test environment, K2 apply.
+All of the requirements of the test environment of ECMA-74:2022, 8.3 apply.
+However, for the purposes of this Standard, corrections neither for background noise, , nor for test environment, apply (see ECMA-74:2022, 8.7.1).

 NOTE 2 The tone-to-noise ratio method can prove to be more accurate for multiple tones in adjacent critical bands, for example when strong harmonics exist.
 The prominence ratio method can be more effective for multiple tones within the same critical band and is more readily automated to handle such cases.

-This standard describes the hearing model and psychoacoustic metrics dependent on the hearing model.
+This standard describes the Sottek Hearing Model and psychoacoustic metrics dependent on the hearing model.
 The input to the hearing model are sound signals recorded using the procedures of ECMA-74.
 The hearing model expresses specific loudness [1].
 Psychoacoustic models use the specific loudness to express the strength of any tonalities or roughness in the sound generated by Information Technology and Telecommunications (ITT) equipment.
 While developed for ITT equipment, the psychoacoustic methods of this standard may be relevant to other applications like automobiles, consumer appliances, etc.

 The tonality metric of this standard uses the auto-correlation function to describe causes of perceived tonality such as individual or multiple steady or time-varying discrete tones, individual or multiple spectrally elevated bands or slopes of noise, and combinations of these phenomena.
 A similar approach was published in 1998 to determine “pitch salience” [2].